 a.
-Strength Requirements: Each girder and web, which supports bulkhead stiffeners are to have section modulus SM not less than obtained from the following equation where I is the span in m measured between the heels of the end attachments.
-Where brackets are fitted, the length I may be modified as indicated in 9.2.3.
+Strength Requirements: Each girder and web, which supports bulkhead stiffeners are to have section modulus SM not less than obtained from the following equation where / is the span in m measured between the heels of the end attachments.
+Where brackets are fitted, the length / may be modified as indicated in 9.2.3.

-SM = $4.74 \text{ chs}l^2 \text{ cm}^3$
+$SM = 4.74 \text{ chs}l^2 \text{ cm}^3$

-h = vertical distance in m to the bulkhead deck at centre from the middle of s in the case of girders, and from the middle of I in the case of webs; where that distance is less than 6.10 m, the value of h is to be 0.8 times the distance in m plus 1.22 s = sum of half lengths (on each side of girder or web) of the stiffeners supported, in m.
+Approved by: CEO Revised by: MQA Date of revision: MAY/02/2022 Page 108 of 152 h = vertical distance in m to the bulkhead deck at centre from the middle of s in the case of girders, and from the middle of <math>I in the case of webs; where that distance is less than 6.10 m, the value of I is to be 0.8 times the distance in m plus 1.22 s = sum of half lengths (on each side of girder or web) of the stiffeners supported, in m.